Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices

 which is shown as a blue dotted line in Fig.~\ref{figPD}.
-In principle this estimate works for an arbitrarily large system, given its lack of dependence on $L$.
+In principle this estimate works for an arbitrarily large system.

-Both estimates $K_c^\text{SSK}$ and $K_c^\text{O}$ show a divergence of the critical coupling as $\delta \to \pm \pi/2$, see Fig.~\ref{figPD}, which will be important in the discussion of the following subsection. $K_c^\text{O}$ can be expected to work better, as it based on a sophisticated analysis of the full many-oscillator problem.
+Both $K_c^\text{SSK}$ and $K_c^\text{O}$ show a divergence of the critical coupling as $\delta \to \pm \pi/2$, see Fig.~\ref{figPD}, which will be important in the discussion of the following subsection. $K_c^\text{O}$ can be expected to work better, as it is based on a sophisticated analysis of the full many-oscillator problem.
 Furthermore, it diverges for $\delta \to 0$, as $K_c$ is known to do in the thermodynamic limit \cite{strogatz}.
 On the other hand, $K_c^\text{O}$ appears to overestimate $K_c$ in some cases \cite{ostborn}, and possible discrepancies have been found in a recent contribution \cite{moroney}.
-The remaining information displayed in Fig.~\ref{figPD} will be discussed in Sec.\ \ref{rel}.
+The remaining information displayed in Fig.~\ref{figPD} will be discussed at the end of the following subsection.